-The Pension Plan was underfunded at December 31, 2016 and 2015.
+The Pension Plan was underfunded at December 31, 2017 and 2016.
 Registrant's market related value of plan assets is equal to the fair value of plan assets.
 Past volatile market conditions have affected the value of GSWC's trust established to fund its future long-term pension benefits.
 These benefit plan assets and related obligations are measured annually using a December 31 measurement date.
-Changes in the plan's funded status will affect the assets and liabilities recorded on the balance sheet in accordance with accounting guidance on employers' accounting for defined benefit pension and other post-retirement plans.
-Due to Registrant's regulatory recovery treatment, the recognition of the funded status is offset by a regulatory asset pursuant to guidance on accounting for the effects of certain types of regulation.
+Changes in the Pension Plan's funded status will affect the assets and liabilities recorded on the balance sheet in accordance with accounting guidance on employers' accounting for defined benefit pension and other post-retirement plans.
+Due to Registrant's regulatory recovery treatment, the recognition of the underfunded status for the Pension Plan has been offset by a regulatory asset pursuant to guidance on the accounting for the effects of certain types of regulation.